-- Statement No. 72, Fair Value Measurement and Application The requirements of this statement will enhance comparability of financial statements among governments by requiring measurement of certain assets and liabilities at fair value using a consistent and more detailed definition of fair value and accepted valuation techniques.
-This statement also will enhance fair value application guidance and related disclosures in order to provide information to financial statement users about the impact of fair value measurements on a government's financial position. - Statement No. 74, Financial Reporting for Postemployment Benefits Other Than Pension Plans The objective of this statement is to improve the usefulness of information about other postemployment benefits other than pensions included in the general purpose external financial reports of state and local governmental OPEB plans for making decisions and assessing accountability. - Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions - This statement replaces the requirements of Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions.
+- Statement No. 74, Financial Reporting for Postemployment Benefits Other Than Pension Plans The objective of this statement is to improve the usefulness of information about other postemployment benefits other than pensions included in the general purpose external financial reports of state and local governmental OPEB plans for making decisions and assessing accountability.
+This statement is effective for the year ending June 30, 2017. - Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions - This statement replaces the requirements of Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions.
 The scope of this statement addresses accounting and financial reporting for OPEB that is provided to the employees of state and local governmental employers.
-This statement establishes standards for recognizing and measuring liabilities, deferred outflows of resources, deferred inflows of resources, and expense/expenditures. - Statement No. 77, Tax Abatement Disclosures The requirements enhance the disclosure of information about the nature and magnitude of tax abatements and will make these transactions more transparent to financial statement users.
-As a result, users will be better equipped to understand (1) how tax abatements affect a government's future ability to raise resources and meet its financial obligations and (2) the impact those abatements have on a government's financial position and economic condition.
+This statement establishes standards for recognizing and measuring liabilities, deferred outflows of resources, deferred inflows of resources, and expense/expenditures.
+This statement is effective for the year ending June 30, 2018. - Statement No. 77, Tax Abatement Disclosures The requirement enhances the disclosure of information about the nature and magnitude of tax abatements and will make these transactions more transparent to financial statement users.
+As a result, users will be better equipped to understand (1) how tax abatements affect a government's future ability to raise resources and meet its financial obligations, and (2) the impact those abatements have on a government's financial position and economic condition.
+This statement is effective for the year ending June 30, 2017. - Statement No. 82, Pension Issues an amendment of GASB Statements No. 67, No. 68, and No. 73 - This statement addresses certain issues that have been raised with respect to GASB Statements No. 67, No. 68, and No. 73 related to (1) the presentation of payroll-related measures in required supplementary information, (2) the selection of assumptions of the treatment of deviations from the guidance in Actuarial Standard of Practice for financial reporting purposes, and (3) the classification of payments made by employers to satisfy employee (plan member) contribution requirements.
+This statement is effective for the year ending June 30, 2017.